Kodai Senga

 Kodai Senga (千賀 滉大, Senga Kōdai) is a Japanese professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
 He made his MLB debut in 2023 and Nippon Professional Baseball (NPB) debut in 2012 for the Fukuoka SoftBank Hawks.
 He is a three-time NPB All-Star and a one-time MLB All-Star.
-Internationally, Senga represents Japan.
+Internationally, Senga represents the Japanese national team.

 Early life

 Senga was born in Gamagori, Aichi Prefecture, where he started playing rubber-ball baseball as a third baseman until he graduated from middle school, then switched from third baseman to pitcher due to the manager of Gamagori High School baseball club, who saw the quality of Senga's throwing fitting more as a pitcher.
 Although Senga and his team never made it to either Japanese High School Baseball Championship or Japanese High School Baseball Invitational Tournament in Koshien Stadium, the owner of a sporting goods store in Nagoya recommended Senga to Kazuo Ogawa, then-the scout manager of Fukuoka Softbank Hawks, as a potential player to be drafted.